VoliKoN/VoliKoN.github.io/_posts/2022-11-18-home-server-part3.md

 Although I could get a pre-made NAS, I wanted to build it myself.
 Firstly to save costs and also to be able to run custom software and have a lot of RAM for cache.

-I used this [excellent case](https://s.click.aliexpress.com/e/_DkV397t) From Ali that allows me to have 6 drives in hot-swappable cages, while still being small and cheap.
+I used this [excellent case](https://s.click.aliexpress.com/e/_DkV397t) From Ali that allows me to have 6 drives in hot-swappable cages, while still being small and inexpensive.

 The fans in the case turned out to be loud, so I had to do some ugly hacks and print an adapter to use some silent fans I had laying around.
 I will put some proper fans I ordered once they arrive.